Thang Nguyen 555

 Passing the Security checkpoint was no cause for premature celebration.

-Faces flat against wet floor.
-All activities froze.
-Except for my medic brother who hitched rides on occasional leaves from Qui Nhon where he last stationed, none of us had ever been near a chopper, much less brushing with its death-causing blade.
+Faces. froze against wet floor.
+Except for my medic brother who hitched rides on leave from Qui Nhon where he stationed, none of us was ever allowed near a military chopper, much less brushing against its deadly blade.
+All day, everyone prayed for chopper landing.
+It finally arrived but a bit late and not as expected.

-Pulling off that spectacular stunt i.e. repurposing abandoned barge into a Huey Helipad – without regard for safety, the pilot, out of mercy, got a provision of water and an inflated raft to look elsewhere.
+Pulling off that spectacular stunt i.e. repurposing abandoned barge into a Huey Helipad – without a slight regard for safety, the pilot, out of mercy, got a provision of water and an inflated raft to seek shelter elsewhere.
 He might very well be our first Boat People.
-But seven thousand passengers were heli-lifted to offshore ships thanks to Frequent Wind operation.
+One fewer than around seven thousand who were heli-lifted to offshore ships by Frequent Wind operation.

 That day saw helicopters pushed off ship-decks, especially on USS Kirk.
 Tons of steel – sunk to the bottom of South China Sea and by extension the American collective consciousness.

-Per 1954 Geneva Convention, close to 1 million Northerners, a majority of whom Catholics elected to go South.
+Per 1954 Geneva Convention, close to 1 million Northerners, majority of whom Catholics, elected or were persuaded to go South.
 Among whom Mom, Pop and siblings.
 Then history repeats itself.
 Joining Exodus 2.0 were me and my sister’s kids.

-We chain-linked down two flights below deck to be situated in an ammunition dungeon.
-That entire trip to the Philippines, we were Jonahs – in the belly of the beast – incubated but unconsolable.
+We chain-linked step-by-step down the ammunition dungeon.
+Saigon to Subic Bay float, we were like Jonah – in the belly of the beast – incubated but unconsolable.

-Only a silent rendition of Auld Lang Syne to end a set that had started out with Bing Crosby’s White Christmas on Armed Forces Radio.
+Only a silent rendition of Auld Lang Syne to end a set which opened with Bing Crosby’s White Christmas on Armed Forces Radio.
 “Mother wants you to call home” (since the song already was on the radio every two hours).

 Later I met a former RVNN officer.
 His fleet was escorted from Phu Quoc to the Philippines by the USS Kirk.
 Their ship’s serial numbers got painted over, old-regime flags down, insignia off – per International-law.
 Those rusty ships were later donated to the Philippines and Thai Land, courtesy of the US of Great A.

-If you want to see old men cry over an anthem, this was it, the last vestige of SVN.
+If you want to see old men cry, this was it.
+National anthem, the lowering of the flag, the last vestige of SVN.

 No tears of joy.
 Not the Liberation of Paris nor D-V Day.
-Weeping sailors.
-No kissing sailor in iconic Times Square with nurse still in uniform.
+Weeping sailor vs kissing sailor, Subic Bay vs iconic Times Square where a nurse in uniform would tilt her head in mutual consent.

-Indeed, on Subic Bay, I spotted a line of subdued and disrobed RVNN’s – in newly issued white T’s and blue jeans.
-Apparently, not just flags but uniforms, insignias, all-stripped.
+Indeed, finally feet firmly on shore, I spotted a line of subdued and disrobed RVNN’s – in newly issued white T’s and blue jeans.
+Apparently, not just flags and vessels, but uniforms and insignias, also stripped.
+The big reset.

-In the middle of the night, a dedicated welcome party – handed us a sandwich and a coke.
-Shoulders stooped, knees-deep in water, we – in single file – waded to strange shores.
-A decade before, Wayne-like marines eagerly and energetically splashed waters upon landing onto China Beach in opposite direction, into welcoming leis and arms of Ao-Dai.
+In the middle of the night, a welcome party handed us each a sandwich and a coke.
+Shoulders stooped, knees-deep wading in single file, we arrived in strange shores.
+Not A decade earlier, in contrast, Wayne-like marines eagerly and energetically splashed waters upon landing on China Beach into those welcoming leis and arms of our iconic Ao-Dai.

 Summer 1975

-After three days of vetting, then a cramped seat on a C-130 floor, we flew to Wake Island.
+After three days of vetting, then a cramped seating on a C130 floor, we flew to Wake Island given Guam already at over-capacity.
 Those same charter planes might have for days flown our troubled sky, carrying orphans and nuns, bar girls and bellhops, civilians and deserters.
 Per Woodward’s Shadow, it was when DoD Secretary ignored and disobeyed a Presidential (Ford) order:” bring as many aircraft as possible to bear” in rescue attempt.
 Ron Nessen, Press Secretary mentioned the 129 Marines still un-evacuated in the rear detailed to protect 34 overworked helicopters.

-Stateless, we were officially “Asylum seekers” (for an A – alien – number).
+Stateless, we, “Asylum seekers” were with an A – alien – number.
 For the 130,810 of us, 3300 orphans included, our wishes were granted (Senate Judiciary Committee and the Indochina Migration and Refugees Resettlement Assistance Act).
+For context, approximately 125,000 Germans, most of them Jewish, immigrated to the United States between 1933 and 1945

-That summer – in the middle of nowhere – clear sky clean water, we processed our grief while the US government processed our papers.
+That summer with clear sky clean water, we processed our grief while the US government processed our papers.
 Remarque (All Quiet on the Western Front) remarks:” NYC, and by extension, the US, was not all walls made of steel, but of papers”.

 We had no desire nor inclination to spend a “vacation” at the expense of the American public.
-The adults bore the brunt of worry.
+The adults bore the brunt of worry (Giay rach phai giu lay le = starved but hold on to one’s dignity).

 From May to July, fish sticks and French fries, Fruit-of-the-loom, and Head-and-Shoulders.
-Consumerism reached us on the Island before we even set foot on Mainland.
-Out of the 4 military installation-turned-processing camps (Ft Eglin, Ft Chaffee, Camp Pendleton, and Ft Indiantown Gap), we ended up with the last.
+Consumerism reached us on the Island ahead of Mainland.
+Out of the 4 military installation-turned-processing camps (Ft Eglin, Ft Chaffee, Camp Pendleton, and Ft Indiantown Gap), we ended up with Pennsylvania, the closest to D.C. where my brother-in-law once visited.

 Without being told, we scattered and resettled in four zip codes.
-At tearful goodbye, we agreed on Crofton, Maryland, our cousin address, for future references (if you were to add foreign exchange students and expat wives, Vietnamese in America were just a handful at the time).
-Earlier Congressional brainstorm list ranged from an Amish-like self-sustained hectares in Pennsylvania to an industrial city off the coast of Virginia, per Dr. Hung’s book.
+At tearful goodbye, we agreed on Crofton, Maryland, our cousin address, for future reference (if you were to add foreign exchange students and expat wives, Vietnamese in America were just a handful including my cousin.

 To us, Mainland, Maryland (Agnew land) or Disneyland was just as good as any.

-Many shot-gun weddings were officiated by the camp Chaplain, mix and match just as I hastily recorded songs from home at night in barrack’s bathroom.
+Many shot-gun weddings were officiated by the camp Chaplain, mix and match.com as hastily as those songs from home I recorded in our barrack’s bathroom.
 We all fret separation and extinction.

 September 1975, State College, PA